Forest Adventure Club

 What if I need to cancel?

 Should Forest Adventure Club have to cancel a session, due to rare adverse weather or government restrictions for example, a make up session held on another date will be offered to the whole group.
-If you are unable to attend the make up session, credit and priority booking for future dates/events will be offered.
+If you are unable to attend the make up session, credit with us to make a priority booking for future dates/events will be offered.